ananyashivhare/Data-Engineering-Project/README.md

 # Credit Default Risk Analysis — End-to-End Azure Data Engineering & BI Project

 ## Overview
-This project demonstrates a complete data engineering and analytics pipeline built on Microsoft Azure, leveraging Azure Data Factory, Azure Databricks, Azure Data Lake Storage (ADLS), and Tableau for business intelligence.
+This project demonstrates a complete data engineering and analytics pipeline built on Microsoft Azure, leveraging Azure Data Factory, Azure Databricks, Azure Data Lake Storage (ADLS), and Databricks Dashboard for business intelligence.
 The dataset used is the [UCI Default of Credit Card Clients Dataset](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset), which contains demographic and financial data of Taiwanese credit card clients.
 The goal is to analyze and visualize customer default patterns to support risk management and strategic decision-making.

 ## Project Objectives
 - Design an end-to-end data pipeline for ingesting, transforming, and analyzing financial risk data.
 - Build KPI metrics that track customer default trends, utilization behavior, and demographic insights.
-- Develop Tableau dashboards for business stakeholders to monitor financial performance and risks.
+- Develop Databricks Dashboard dashboards for business stakeholders to monitor financial performance and risks.
 - Implement a scalable Azure architecture for future ML-based credit risk prediction.

  ## Tech Stack